sergio11/twitter_sentiment_analysis/README.md

-# A Twitter Sentiment Analysis tool build with JSF + Primefaces and Stanford CoreNLP
+# A Twitter Sentiment Analysis tool build with JSF (Java Server Faces) + Primefaces and Stanford CoreNLP
 Sentiment Analysis Twitter with Stanford CoreNLP

 ## JDBCRealm configurations for this application